khatiazitanishvili/dzebna-bot/README.md

 ## Features

-- 🤖 Telegram bot for user registration and search configuration
+- Telegram bot for user registration and search configuration
-- 🔍 Automated job scraping from multiple job boards
+- Automated job scraping from multiple job boards
-- 📬 Automatic notifications to users via Telegram
+- Automatic notifications to users via Telegram
+- Smart filtering: **only jobs posted in the last 24 hours**
-- 🗄️ MySQL database to store jobs and user preferences
+- MySQL database to store jobs and user preferences
-- 🌐 FastAPI REST API for job management
+- FastAPI REST API for job management
-- ⏰ APScheduler for automated scrape cycles
+- APScheduler for automated scrape cycles
+- Real-time deduplication to prevent duplicate notifications

 ## Tech Stack